SHARE

 seine river paris left and right banks

 Be open to the left and right banks of Paris.
 They are very different but equally charming.
 Take time to explore them both.
 The River Seine divides the two banks.
-The Latin Quarter and MusĆ©e d’Orsay are on the Left Bank of Paris, and the Louvre Museum is on the Right Bank.
+The Latin Quarter and MusĆ©e d’Orsay are on the Left Bank, and the Louvre Museum is on the Right Bank.

 Visit the Paris Gardens: First Time Guide to Paris